achilles-mantel/achilles-mantel.github.io/memory-bank/systemPatterns.md

 # System Patterns

 ## System Architecture
-The application now consists of two main features: the Time Calculator and the Integer Multiplication Exercise.
-Both follow a similar client-side architecture pattern but are implemented as separate modules.
+The application now consists of three main features: the Time Calculator, the Integer Multiplication Exercise, and the Integer Division Exercise.
+All follow a similar client-side architecture pattern but are implemented as separate modules.

 ### Time Calculator Architecture
 ```mermaid